nuejs/nue/packages/nuejs.org/docs/index.md

 [Video: CSS HMR for user grid width]

-No more TypeScript types, business logic, or utility walls to block the designwork.
-[40,000-line](//github.com/shadcn-ui/ui/tree/main/apps/www/registry/new-york/ui) JSX themes become a thing of the past.

-Nue is a perfect system for design engineers, who see the strength in CSS @layers, --variables, and calc() —tools to build intentional, uncompromised interfaces.
+Nue is for design engineers, who see the strength in CSS @layers, --variables, and calc(), not in [40,000-line](//github.com/shadcn-ui/ui/tree/main/apps/www/registry/new-york/ui) JSX themes.

 ## For frontend engineers